Depending on where you are in the world, you’ll be aware that there are several different ways in which students receive their loans.

-In the UK, the vast majority of students receive either a loan or a grant and a loan from the government which they can use for living expenses.
+In the U.K., the vast majority of students receive either a loan or a grant and a loan from the government which they can use for living expenses.
 This is issued in three lump sums each year, which means that budgeting is slightly different to living on the typical monthly income.

 The key to ensuring this money lasts is to budget well, and split things up monthly, as if you really were receiving a regular income.
 There’s no avoiding the fact that it is harder to budget for four months of living expenses than just a single one, but it has to be done if you want to avoid being completely skint as your next pay date approaches.

-Help With Budgeting
+Help with Budgeting

-There are many budgeting tools available on the internet for you to use, and it’s simply a matter of entering how much you get every four months, and then working out what your outgoings will be each and every month.
+There are many budgeting tools available on the Internet for you to use, and it’s simply a matter of entering how much you get every four months, and then working out what your outgoings will be each and every month.

 It’s essential that you are cautious; always put in your maximum amounts just in case, and try to plan for unexpected costs that you might face.
 You don’t know exactly what they’ll be, but you can certainly set them aside as a contingency plan.
-The internet is also useful for finding out what other students spend each month on things like food, travel, utilities and going out.
+The Internet is also useful for finding out what other students spend each month on things like food, travel, utilities, and going out.
 It’s important to be realistic with how much things cost when sticking to a budget.

 It can be all too tempting to spend next month’s money and tell yourself you’ll just have a month where you don’t go out or buy new clothes.
-This almost always ends badly, so you either need the self-control not to spend, or you should keep the bulk of your money in a savings account that you can easily withdraw from.
+This almost always ends badly, so you either need the self control not to spend, or you should keep the bulk of your money in a savings account that you can easily withdraw from.

 Need Help or Advice?

-The important thing to remember then, is that you must budget and remember exactly how long your money has to last.
+The important thing to remember, then, is that you must budget and remember exactly how long your money has to last.
 If you make a plan and stick to it by not living beyond your means, you can’t go wrong.